 Why does BMW highlight a cup holder and storage areas?
 Because it's exactly what SUV buyers want.
 As early as 2010, the "Initial Quality Study" by the market research institute J.D.
 Power and Associates in Westlake Village/California painted a clear picture: American buyers were dissatisfied with Audi, BMW, Mercedes and VW.
 The reason: there weren't enough cup holders in the cars.
 In addition, SUV buyers thought the storage areas were too small.
 In the years that followed, BMW took up this customer need in its communication and highlighted the corresponding equipment features and their user value.
 A little thing that cannot be taken for granted.

 What do your customers want from you?
 Just ask!

 It pays to find out what your customers expect.
 You don't necessarily need a lengthy questionnaire or systematic survey for this.
 Particularly SMEs can exploit the advantage of personal customer relationships and learn more about wishes, expectations and needs in face-to-face discussions.
 Who knows - maybe the answers are quite down-to-earth simple and yet very crucial.

 Feel you could do with some support?
 We’re just a phone call away, call us!

-By the by: a cup holder can also be high-tech.
+By the by/Would you believe it: a cup holder can also be high-tech.
 BMW introduced a version with gyroscope technology in 2019!
 And indeed, heated or chilled cup holders have been around for a long, long time…